bbehm/self-monitoring-app/README.md

 - __Clone__ the repo and navigate to the root of the folder
 - To add your __database credentials__: add a `.env` file with your credentials
 - To __run__: `deno run --allow-env --allow-net --allow-read --allow-write --unstable app.js`
-- To run in test mode: `deno test --allow-env --allow-read --allow-net`
+- To run in test mode: `deno test --allow-env --allow-read --allow-net --unstable`
 ---